Fanchengyan/myst-sphinx-gallery/examples1/GALLERY_HEADER.rst

-.. _gallery2_header:
+.. _gallery_header:

 ======================================
-Examples-2 : Select thumbnail strategy
+Examples 1 : Select thumbnail strategy
 ======================================

-This is the **second gallery example**.
-It is used to

-- illustrate **multiple galleries**.
+This is the **first gallery example**, which provides a comprehensive overview of how to select a thumbnail for one example file in the MyST Sphinx Gallery extension.
-- provide **additional illustrations** of the strategies of selecting thumbnail.

-the more comprehensive examples can be found in :ref:`gallery_header`.
+Additional illustrations of the strategies of selecting thumbnail can be found in :ref:`gallery2_header`.

 .. admonition:: conf.py
     :class: dropdown